cberic/test/instruction.md

 using Pkg
 Pkg.add("LsqFit")
 ```
 The installation may take more than 1 minute.
-After installing the LsqFit package, run the following command to test it is working:
+After installing the LsqFit package, run the following command to test if it is working:
 ``` julia
 using LsqFit  # this may take >1 minute to load